My interest is in small animals. I found out many years ago that having a pet is very therapeutic and soothing.

-All the little black dots in the picture are their poop, and the urine was pretty full as well on this day when I had changed their litter box.
+All the little black dots in the picture above are their poop, and the urine was pretty full as well on this day when I had changed their litter box.
 I had missed a day of cleaning because of work and errands, and when I got home I was too tired to do any more work.

 From the picture above, you can see that they kept their little carpet area clean and did most of their business inside the tray.

-So to start, the first thing I do when I clean my guinea pigs' cage is take their toys, food bowl, water bottle, and pigloo out of the cage, then wipe them down with my 50/50 water-and-vinegar solution.
+Next, I take their toys, food bowl, water bottle, and pigloo out of the cage, then wipe them down with my 50/50 water-and-vinegar solution.
 Then, to take out the vinegar smell, I spray a very little amount of rubbing alcohol and let it dry.
 Some of the toys I don't always use.

-Second thing I do is take my lint roller and roll it on the towel.
+The next thing I do is take my lint roller and roll it on the towel.
 Twice a week, when I change the towel, I will skip this step and instead take the towel out of the cage, dust it off outside, and put it in the laundry machine.

 Their towel is usually clean, but over time, it will start to have an odor no matter how clean it is because their little paws track in urine.
-But to make sure any hair on the towel does not cause any problems, it is best to dust it off or vacuumed it before it goes into the washing machine.
+But to make sure any hair on the towel does not cause any problems, it is best to dust it off or vacuum it before it goes into the washing machine.